Shuvomoy/shuvomoy.github.io/index.md

 ## Teaching

-* **Current** CMOR 537: Computer-assisted Algorithm Design for Optimization and Machine Learning  (Spring, 2026)
+* CMOR 467/567: Optimization for Energy Systems (Fall 2025, 2026)

    * Instructor.
-   * Developing this new graduate course for its inaugural offering.
+   * Designed and launched this new course for advanced undergraduate and graduate students.

-* CMOR 467/567: Optimization for Energy Systems (Fall, 2025)
+* CMOR 537: Computer-assisted Algorithm Design for Optimization and Machine Learning  (Spring 2026)

    * Instructor.
-   * Designed and launched this new course for advanced undergraduate and graduate students.
+   * Developing this new graduate course for its inaugural offering.

 * 6.7220: Nonlinear Optimization, MIT (Spring, 2023) [Teaching score: 6.9/7]
   * Teaching assistant for a course that aims to provide PhD students with a unified overview of convex optimization.